AnatolyRugalev/kube-commander/README.md

 a package for your OS on [this page](https://github.com/AnatolyRugalev/kube-commander/releases/latest).
 Just download and put it to `/usr/local/bin`.

-There's oneliner to download latest to current directory:
+There's oneliner to download the latest binary for your OS to current directory:

 ```bash
 curl -sL https://git.io/JUneH | bash